 Groceries – Buy essentials such as bread, cereal, fruit, vegetables etc

 Herbs & spices for cooking

 First aid supplies: paracetamol, bandages, thermometer, Sudocrem, Calpol, sterile wipes

 Extra items to consider for your Centerparcs packing list:

 Taking your own bikes

-Meal planning for the week and taking your slow cooker
+Meal planning for the week and take your slow cooker

 Knowing what to pack for Centerparcs is just one of the ways to enjoy your week.
 There are some great activities at Centerparcs, including pottery painting, and target archery.
 I personally always visit the Aqua Sana spa too while I’m on site.
 I tend to go for the 5 hour twilight package as this is usually the best value package per hour – and it comes with food!